zachpmanson/notes/notes/Notes/Software/Development/Programming Languages/C/auto Keyword in C.md

 It is a relic from the preceeding B language,  where the `auto` keyword was required to declare local variables.
 Many B programs were ported to C so the `auto` keyword was included to improve backwards compatibility, allowing programmers at the time to avoid needing to remove all auto references in their codebases.

+[This thread](https://stackoverflow.com/questions/2192547/where-is-the-c-auto-keyword-used) on StackOverflow contains more details on this.

 Tags: #relics